torokernel/documentation/Networking.md

 ```
 * The function checks for three conditions for exiting:
 1. The remote peer has disconnected
-2. There is new data in the incomming buffer
+2. There is new data in the incoming buffer
 3. The timeout has running out of time
-If none of these conditions is satified, the function calls the scheduler.
-Note that here the timeout is aproximative, since the scheduler is cooperative, we do not know when the thread is going to be scheduler again.
-Other sort of timer are required for hard deadlines.
+If none of these conditions is satisfied, the function calls the scheduler.
+Note that here the timeout is approximative, since the scheduler is cooperative, we do not know when the thread is going to be scheduler again.
+Other sort of timers are required for hard deadlines.

-* The user can used the `UsedDefined` to store information for a given Socket.
-For example, this is used to store a extra buffer in the StaticWebServer example.
+* The user can use the `UsedDefined` to store information for a given Socket.
+For example, this is used to store an extra buffer in the StaticWebServer example.
 For example, this is used in the StaticWebServer example:
 ```pascal
     HttpClient := SysSocketAccept(HttpServer);
     rq := ToroGetMem(sizeof(TRequest));